SWMatte/ore_frontend/README.md

 ## Future implementation

-Add token for the login
+- Add token for the login
-Add iteraction for multiple users
+- Add iteraction for multiple users
-Add components for profile users
+- Add components for profile users

 ## Further help

+You can clone this project and use for yourself